vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Example (10.3.1a-b)
 {: .examplecaption}

-Where `r` refers to 'Rāma' and `D` refers to the scope partitioner of 'descendent'.
+Where `r` refers to 'Rāma' and `S` refers to the reference partitioner of 'son'.

 Demonstratives (which we'll represent using a breve, e.g. 't̆' instead of a circuflex) provide another, perhaps more intuitive, way of expressing the same idea by ‘particularizing’ the generic negative type:

 <div>
-r :: t̆D⊥
+r :: t̆S⊥
 </div>
 {: .quote .example}
 Example (10.3.2)